Photo: Me in 1966.

 There I was, bright-eyed and shiny cheeked, not knowing what to do with my life other than play wife.
 I was clueless, living at my in-law’s, with a high school drop-out husband, who was, shall I say, emotionally and intellectually equal to a bull moose.
 Double Leo, with strong Scorpio tendencies.
 If you don’t know what that means, trust me; it is in the realm of extremely un-good.

 WHAT WAS I THINKING????
 That’s the problem, I wasn’t.

 After about a month, my mother-in-law, Evelyn, decided that it was time for me to get a job.
-Also a high school dropout, she waitressed at the Home Baked Pie Restaurant.
+She waitressed at the Home Baked Pie Restaurant.
 I had never worked before, so I looked in the local paper and applied for a few clerical jobs.

 I was to report to the Gulf Coast CHP potato processing plant at 8 a.m. the next morning.
 Okay, what was I to do?
 At eighteen, I wasn’t the older and wiser curmudgeon I am now.
 I thought I’d better go.

 I reported, filled out paperwork, was handed a rubber apron, a hefty potato peeler, and a pair of industrial rubber gloves.
 The office manager, a woman with brassy, blond hair, heavy make-up, skin-hugging jeans, and a tight blouse that showed off her prized possessions, ushered me into a cavernous building.
 I looked around, wide-eyed and stunned.
 It was piled with mountains of potatoes being shoveled by a determined-looking man into the automatic peeler.
 Surreal.

 The potatoes were surface-peeled by a machine, then guided onto a conveyor belt that formed a river of partially peeled spuds.